 Dr. Johnson died in Chatham on the 13th of May, 1871.

-It is unknown when Dr. Johnson died but according to the 1876 Chatham Business Directory, Mrs. Johnson was living at 28 Prince Street and she was a widow.
-It is known that Dr. Johnson died in Detroit, Michigan.
+According to the 1876 Chatham Business Directory, Mrs. Johnson was living at 28 Prince Street and she was a widow.

 Mrs. Johnson married John Lennox Brown on the 5th of November, 1885 in Chatham.
 Mr. Brown had been born in the United States in 1817 and he was a widower.
 His occupation was listed as a gardener on their marriage record.

-Dr. Johnson’s daughter Olive was married in Chatham in 1881, his son Robert was married in Chatham in 1887, his daughter Mary was married in Chatham in 1891 and his daughter Sarah was also married in Chatham in 1893.
+Dr. Johnson’s daughter Olive Johnson was married in Chatham in 1881, his son Robert Johnson was married in Chatham in 1887, his daughter Mary Johnson was married in Chatham in 1891 and his daughter Sarah Johnson was also married in Chatham in 1893.

 Mrs. Johnson died on the 14th of February, 1918 in Oberlin, Ohio.
-Towards the end of 1917, Mrs. Johnson-Brown had moved to Oberlin to live with her daughter Sarah and Sarah’s husband Arthur.
+Towards the end of 1917, Mrs. Johnson-Brown had moved to Oberlin to live with her daughter Sarah and Sarah’s husband Arthur Richardson.
 Mrs. Johnson-Brown was buried at Maple Leaf Cemetery in Chatham.

 *Dr. Robert Maxwell Johnson appears on the “Notable Kentucky African Americans” website.